Eyeliner Brush: Your Ultimate Guide to Flawless Lines

 Hooded eyes can be tricky because the crease covers part of the eyelid.
 The goal is to create a line that doesn’t get lost.

-• Technique: A bent eyeliner brush can be a game-changer here as it keeps your hand out of the way.
+• Technique: A bent eyeliner brush can be a major upgrade here as it keeps your hand out of the way.
 Apply a very thin line along the lash line.
 For a wing, look straight ahead into a mirror and mark where you want the wing to end.
 Draw a line from the outer corner towards that mark, then connect it back to your upper lash line.
 This technique helps the wing stay visible.

 • Pro Tip: Avoid drawing a thick line too early, as it can make your eyes appear smaller.